-Journalist for Fortune, Time, Centurion, Entrepreneur, Mental Floss, The Economist, The Guardian, and others.
-Writer for a handful of custom publications.
+Journalist for Time, Fortune, Centurion, Entrepreneur, Mental Floss, The Economist, The Guardian, KQED, Atlas Obscura, Ms. & more.
 Sometimes editor.
 Occasional ghostwriter.
+Formerly Brittany.

 The 1977 Disability Rights Protest That Broke Records and Changed Laws • Atlas Obscura